 Learning and Development Manager

-Vanda joined in July 2015 following 15+ years as a leadership and organisational development consultant working with culturally diverse international private, public and not-for-profit sector organisations.
+Vanda joined the NBI Partnership in July 2015 following 15+ years as a leadership and organisational development consultant working with culturally diverse international private, public and not-for-profit sector organisations.

 Vanda is responsible for Learning and Development needs analysis, programme development, design, commissioning and delivery for all staff and student groups.